romanbrito/wptexsite/readme.md

 #Texadelphia Custom Wordpress site

-The site starts a blank wordpress site template and gets customized using
+The site starts with a blank wordpress site template and gets customized using
 ### SASS
 ### javascript
 ### jquery